percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 of [@I-D.ietf-tls-dtls13].
 The EKTKey message and Ack MUST be retransmitted following the rules in Section 4.2.4 of [@RFC6347].

-EKT MAY be used witxh versions of DTLS prior to 1.3.
+EKT MAY be used with versions of DTLS prior to 1.3.
 In such cases, the Ack message is still used to provide reliability.
 Thus, DTLS implementations supporting EKT with DTLS pre-1.3 will need to have explicit affordances for sending the Ack message in response to an